-- to consider any proposals for changes to the status or constitution of the Academy Trust and its Committee structure; - to appoint or remove the Chair and / or Vice Chair; and - to appoint and / or consider the performance management of the Headteacher.
+- to consider any proposals for changes to the status or constitution of the Academy Trust and its committee structure; - to appoint or remove the Chair and / or Vice Chair; and - to appoint and / or consider the performance management of the Headteacher

-The Trustees have devolved the day-to-day management of the Academy Trust to the Senior Leadership Team ('SLT'), which is led by the interim Headteacher and the Chief Executive of the Warriner Multi Academy Trust.
-The SLT comprises the interim Headteacher and the Chief Executive of the Warriner Multi Academy Trust.
+The Trustees have devolved the day-to-day management of the Academy Trust to the Senior Leadership Team ('SLT'), which comprises the Interim Headteacher and the Chief Executive of the Warriner Multi Academy Trust.
 The Chief Executive of the Warriner Multi Academy Trust is the Academy Trust's Acting Accounting Officer.
 The SLT implements the policies laid down by the Trustees and reports back to them on performance.